-Prestwick Swimming Pool ensuring customers and staff are supported throughout the transition.and Golfdue dateThe project has been ongoing since August last year, and a new roof has already been installed with solar panels and the external blockwork is bein built up to roof height.
-Works are continuing on replacing additional steelwork, repairing the internal walls, and installin an innovative Air Handling Ventilation System.Considering the length of closure and to minimise customer disruption in the future, the decision was taken refurbish the existing changing rooms which has pushed the Action Timescale Portfolio Owners Progress Status Latest Note the plant and fabric of Prestwick Swimming Pool ensuring customers and staff are supported throughout 31-Mar-2025 Sport Leisure 60% assess programme is progressing well The project has been ongoing since August last year, and a new roof has already been installed with solar panels and the external blockwork is being built up to roof height.
+Action Timescale Portfolio Owners Progress Status Latest Note DSA-CP 09 Upgrade the plant and fabric of Prestwick Swimming Pool ensuring customers and staff are supported throughout the transition.
+31-Mar-2025 Service Lead - Sport Leisure and Golf 60% Re- assess due date O2-Apr-2025 The main works programme is progressing well.
+The project has been ongoing since August last year, and a new roof has already been installed with solar panels and the external blockwork is being built up to roof height.
 Works are continuing on replacing additional steelwork, repairing the internal walls, and installing an innovative Air Handling Ventilation System.
-Considering the length of closure and to minimise customer disruption in the future, the decision was taken refurbish the existing changing rooms which has pushed the completion of the project back
+Considering the length of closure and to minimise customer disruption in the future, the decision was taken to refurbish the existing changing rooms which has pushed the completion of the project back to August 2025.